rakudo/rakudo/LHF.markdown

 new possible performance.

 ## Basic IO
-While the iterator-y bits can't be done yet, adding back open and some of the IO class should be do-able.

-## Built-ins
-Str.chop
+the stat calls should be pretty straight-forward to port from master

 ## Nil assignment
 my Int $b = 3;  $b = Nil;